ajfisher/ajfisher.me/site/src/content/posts/2011-12-20-towards-a-sensor-commons.md

 slug: towards-a-sensor-commons
 title: Towards a sensor commons
 large-title: true
-tags: open source, data, internet, IoT
+tags: open source, ubicomp, physical computing, internet, iot, essay
 excerpt: >
     A quiet revolution is taking place in the Internet of Things world and it isn't one being orchestrated top down by the companies who want to Internet